Rosacea causes and treatment options

-Rosacea is a common condition, far more common than you think!
+Rosacea is a common condition, far more common than you may think.

 In fact, 1 in 10 of us suffer from the symptoms of Rosacea, particularly in women between 30-60 years of age.
 Symptoms can be variable, including redness, flushing, skin sensitivity, dry itchy skin and spots.
 It can also affect the eyes and the nose.